himanshugupta30062/Sahadhyayi/README.md

 ```env
 VITE_GEMINI_API_KEY=AIzaSyBwEOGoiOqVdqjEaraIeT48QIMKN8GeFnM
 ```

-This key is required for the chatbot to fetch responses from the Gemini API.
+Add the same line to your local `.env` file so the chatbot can fetch responses from the Gemini API.

 ## How can I deploy this project?